 Misra UK, Kalita J. Toxic neuropathies.
 Neurology India.
 2009; 57(6):697-705.
 [DOI:10.4103/0028-3886.59463] [PMID]

 Singh S, Reddy S, Sud A, Wanchu A, Bambery P, Gill K. Subacute arsenical neuropathy leading to Gullian-Barre-like syndrome and respiratory failure.
-J Assoc Physicians India.
+Journal of the Association of Physicians of India.
 2002; 50:853-4.
+[PMID]

-Masoodi M, Zali MR, Ehsani-Ardakani M-J, Mohammad-Alizadeh A-H, Aiassofi K, Aghazadeh R, et al. Abdominal pain due to lead-contaminated opium: a new source of inorganic lead poisoning in Iran.
-Arch Iran Med.
+Masoodi M, Zali MR, Ehsani-Ardakani MJ, Mohammad-Alizadeh AH, Aiassofi K, Aghazadeh R, et al. Abdominal pain due to lead-contaminated opium: A new source of inorganic lead poisoning in Iran.
+Archives of Iranian Medicine.
 2006; 9(1):72-5.
+[PMID]

 Radfar SR, Nematollahi P, Farhoudian A, Noroozi A. Lead Poisoning among Opium Users in Iran, a Possible New Emerging Epidemic in the Region.
 Iran Journal of Public Health.
 2017; 46(8):1152-3.
+[PMID]